matitalatina/mn-blog-en/src/content/jwt-authentication-angular.md

 ---

 At work, I had to create a new web portal that should communicate with our backend.
-Our frontend framework choice is Angular and our backend uses the JWT as an authentication system.
+**Our frontend framework choice is Angular and our backend uses the JWT (JSON Web Token) as the authentication system.**

 So my goal was to integrate that authentication system in Angular to communicate with the backend.
 Since this was an Angular project started from scratch, I had the chance to think about how to implement it.